 The next difference was that, at some point, people way above my pay grade made the decision to get serious about the project, and a lot of high-powered people ended up getting brought in to work on the project or at least provide input, folks like Norm Jouppi, Geoff Hinton, and Jeff Dean.

 Was that project a better or worse learning experience than the equivalent project at a startup?
 At a startup, the project probably would have continued to be a two-person show, and I would have learned all the things you learn when you bang out a project with not enough time and resources and do half the thing yourself.
 Instead, I ended up owning a fraction of the project and merely provided feedback on the rest, and it was merely a matter of luck (timing) that I had significant say on fleshing out the architecture.
 I definitely didn’t get the same level of understanding I would have if I implemented half of it myself.
 On the other hand, the larger team meant that we actually had time to do things like design reviews and code reviews, and I got feedback from people who have way more experience and knowledge than me.
-My experience at MS is similar – I only own maybe a quarter of the project I’m working on, and there’s an architect above me who’s extremely well regarded and probably has veto power on architectural decisions.
+My experience at MS is similar – I only own maybe a quarter of the project I’m working on, and there’s an architect above me who’s well regarded and will get most of the credit if the project works out.
 But when I had a question the other day, I emailed a Turing award winner and got a response back within an hour.
 It’s almost impossible to have access to the same breadth and depth of expertise at a startup.
 As a result, there are things I’ve learned in an hour long design review that it would have taken me months or years to learn if I was implementing things myself.